Discover the Kerry Way, Ireland’s Most Breathtaking, Diverse Hiking Trail

-The Kerry Way is Ireland’s longest way-marked walking and hiking trail with a total distance of 215 km (134 miles) along the Wild Atlantic Way.
-From this, we have selected 197 km (124 miles) along one of the finest hiking trails to be found anywhere in Ireland.
-As you walk the Kerry Way you will encounter small market towns and quaint villages, old country roads and trails, castles and traditional farms in an area of outstanding natural beauty.
+The Kerry Way is Ireland’s longest way-marked walking and hiking trail.
+The route covers a total distance of 215 km (134 miles) along the Wild Atlantic Way.
+From this, we have selected a 197 km (124 miles) stretch that makes for one of the finest hiking trails to be found anywhere in Ireland.
+As you walk the Kerry Way you will encounter small market towns and quaint villages, old country roads and trails, castles, and traditional farms in areas of outstanding natural beauty.

 The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical place and a wonderful opportunity to walk in an unspoiled region of Ireland that has attracted visitors for hundreds of years.

 Single Supplement: +€500